Written by Karan French

 "My cats are very allergic to most foods.
 Thank goodness for this!!
 Thank you, Tiki!!!! "

-• Natural Balance Limited Ingredient Dry
+• Natural Balance Limited Ingredient Duck & Green Pea Formula (Dry)

 star